Science and technology in Iran: Astronomy

 The Iranian government has committed 150 billion rials (roughly 16 million US dollars) for a telescope, an observatory, and a training program, all part of a plan to build up the country's astronomy base.
 Iran wants to collaborate internationally and become internationally competitive in astronomy, says the University of Michigan's Carl Akerlof, an adviser to the Iranian project.
 "For a government that is usually characterized as wary of foreigners, that's an important development".
 In 2016, Iran unveiled its new optical telescope for observing celestial objects as part of APSCO.
 It will be used to understand and predict the physical location of natural and man-made objects in orbit around the Earth.

 In 2022, Iran's National 3.4-meter Telescope (INO) captured and recorded its first image of deep space.

 In 2024, using the Iranian National Observatory Lens Array (INOLA), the first ever attempt at exploring the stellar halo of M33 Galaxy using ultra-deep broad-band imaging was conducted and reported.

-In 2025, For the second consecutive year, Iranian students have ranked first at International Olympiad on Astronomy and Astrophysics (IOAA), winning five gold medals at the 2025 competition in India.